The 1st Independent Polish Parachute Brigade

 On March 19th 1942 General Wladyslaw Anders then ordered the evacuation of polish soldiers and polish civilians who lived next to army camps.
 The evacuation would leave the USSR at Krasnovodsk, cross the Caspian sea and land in Pahlevi, Iran, Persia.

-Krasnovodsk was not only diagonally opposite Pahlevi but was also a major industrial fishing port, giving an ideal place to dock the large boats that would be used to transport the polish evacuees out of the USSR and across to Pahlevi in Persia.
+Krasnovodsk was not only diagonally opposite Pahlevi but was also a major industrial fishing port, giving an ideal place to dock the large boats that would be used in the evacuation of Polish citizens from the USSR and across to Pahlevi in Persia.

 Krasnovodsk port was state run and was a base for ageing Caspian boats that would normally carry oil, coal and wood between Baku in Azerbaijan and Astrakhan at the start of the Volga.